haberdashPI/vscode-master-key/notes.md

 wishlist:

+- choose which modifiers to default to in the visual documentation based on modifier frequency

 - get macro replay working with selection utility commands

 - would be nice if each key past the first shows up in a quick pick menu